15th June 2017

 According to food specialists at the United Nations, the World Health Organization, and the World Economic Forum, the implementation of an environmentally sustainable food system is an international priority for the development of global health and food security.
 As further light is shed on the immense environmental and health damage of conventional agriculture, international organizations are increasingly backing organic food systems.

-According to the latest review of scientific research by the European Parliament, eating foods with high levels of synthetic pesticides was found to directly impact brain development across the general population.
+The latest review of scientific research by the European Parliament has found that eating foods with high levels of synthetic pesticides was found to directly impact brain development across the general population.
 At least 100 synthetic pesticides currently on the market around the world are known to cause neurological disorders.
 An estimated 13 million IQ points are wiped from the European Union every year as a result of synthetic pesticides, costing an estimated $140 billion annually.
 Children are particularly at risk.
 Mothers who had traces of organophosphate metabolite – the basis for many synthetic pesticides – in their bodies during pregnancy were likely to have children with “adverse mental development at two years of age, attention problems at three-and-a-half and five years, and poorer intellectual development at seven years”.

 Source: Pesticide Action Network North America (2012)